bkvats/MemoryGame/README.md

 <h2 id="contributing">Contributing</h2>

-<p>We welcome contributions from the community to improve Memory Mastermind.
+<p>We welcome contributions from the community to improve Memory Mania.
 If you have any ideas for new features, bug fixes, or enhancements, feel free to open an issue or submit a pull request.
 Together, we can make this game even better!</p>

 <h2 id="license">License</h2>
 Bhupender Kumar Sharma Game License